Why try to be a Banana, when you are a Peach?

 Celebrating the life of the father of a genius!

-I was saddened to see an email from my business partner, friend, brother and coach, Omar Khan this morning about the loss of his father.
-I feel for this loss personally as I love and respect Omar and I know Omar’s father had a special influence in making Omar the genius he is.
+I was saddened to see an email from my business partner, friend, brother and coach, this morning about the loss of his father.
+I feel for this loss personally as I love and respect him and I knew his father had a special influence in making him the genius he is.

-Unfortunately Omar could not be by his side before his death or attend the funeral as he was in the United States when his father passed away in Pakistan.
-There was not enough time for Omar and his wife Leslie to get back on time for the funeral as the Islamic traditions require burial within 24 hours.
+Unfortunately he could not be by his side before his death or attend the funeral as there was not enough time for him and his wife to get back on time for the funeral as the Islamic traditions require burial within 24 hours.

-I can imagine the pain Omar’s mum is going through after losing her sister twin 10 days ago and now her husband.
-It may also be tough for her not having Omar by her side.
-I can also imagine what Omar may be going through, not been able to bid good bye to his father and not been able to be there.
+I can imagine the pain his mum was going through after losing her sister a few days ago and now her husband.
+It may also be tough for her not having her son by her side.
+I can also imagine what he may be going through, not been able to bid good bye to his father and not been able to be there.

 Continue reading “Celebrating the life of the father of a genius!”